The Floating Uros Islands Of Lake Titicaca, Peru

 Next, it’s back to the mainland and time to grab some snacks, collect our backpacks and catch our bus across the border, to Copacabana in Bolivia.
 Copacabana is also a coastal town overlooking Lake Titicaca, so we’re excited to see the difference between the two sides and expect the Bolivian side to be more beautiful – if what others have told us is correct!

-Want to know more about travelling in South America?
-Subscribe below and receive instant updates to your inbox!
+Want to know more about the floating Uros Islands or travelling in South America?
+Sign up to receive instant updates to your inbox!